brotatotes/bht-automation/README.md

 commentary -> [commentator] -> [book] -> [chapter] -> [verse.txt]

 For example,
 `commentary/Albert Barnes/2 Peter/Chater 1/Verse 19.txt` would contain the Barnes commentary on 2 Peter 1:19.
-You

 ## 2. Make sure you have a "gpt prompts" folder.
 The structure of this folder is: